frogsfrogs/frogsfrogs.github.io/flash-designs.md

 <br><br>
 Available Designs:
 = Listed sizes are preferred/minimum.
 Can be bigger.
-= Pricing is for listed size.
-Pricing might vary a little depending on placement.
+= Pricing is for listed size, might vary a little depending on placement.
 = Each design tattooed once.
 = I will cross designs out as they get booked.
+= Please read <a href="/red-seal">this note</a> before requesting any flash design marked with a red seal stamp.

 (on mobile you should be able to just zoom in on this page)
 (if not please click on image to view full size file)